IndexedDB Architecture & Advanced Patterns

 }

 For critical PWA state, request persistent storage via await navigator.storage.persist().
 While not guaranteed, this signals the browser to exclude your origin from aggressive eviction sweeps.
-Monitor quota consumption during development using Chrome DevTools > Application > Storage > Quota, and simulate low-disk conditions via chrome://flags/#storage-quota-debugging.
+Monitor quota consumption during development using your browser’s Application or Storage developer panel, and simulate low-disk conditions to validate eviction handling before it surfaces in the field.

 Object Store Design & Schema Versioning